MarcoMeyer1/PROG-Part-1/README.md

 ### Steps to Compile
 1. Clone or download this repository to your local machine.
-2. Open the solution file (`Part_1.sln`) in Visual Studio.
+2. Open the solution file (`MunicipalServicesApp.sln`) in Visual Studio.
 3. Build the solution by selecting **Build** > **Build Solution** in the Visual Studio menu, or press `Ctrl+Shift+B`.

 ### Steps to Run
 1. After building the solution, click the **Start** button in Visual Studio, or press `F5` to run the application.
 2. The application window will launch with three main options:
-   - **Report Issues**: This feature is implemented and functional.
+   - **Report Issues**: Submit a new municipal issue with detailed information.
-   - **Local Events and Announcements**: This feature allows searching and viewing local events, as well as generating event recommendations based on user search patterns.
+   - **Local Events and Announcements**: Search and view local events, with recommendations based on user patterns.
-   - **Service Request Status** (Disabled in this phase).
+   - **Service Request Status**: View and track service requests, including related requests.

-3. **Report Issues**: Select this option to submit an issue.
-You can enter a location, choose a category, provide a description, attach a file, and submit the issue.
-After 3 seconds, you will be redirected to the main screen.

-4. **Local Events and Announcements**: View and search for local events by name or category.
-As you perform searches, the app tracks your preferences and generates recommendations after a minimum of five searches.
+---

 ## Using the Program

 ### Report an Issue
+1. Navigate to the **Report Issues** section.
+2. Fill in the required fields:
-1. **Enter Location**: Type the location of the issue.
+   - **Location**: Enter the location of the issue.
-2. **Select Category**: Choose from sanitation, roads, or utilities.
+   - **Category**: Select the appropriate category (e.g., Sanitation, Roads, Utilities).
-3. **Description**: Provide a detailed description of the issue.
+   - **Description**: Provide a detailed description of the issue.
-4. **Attach File**: Optionally, attach an image or document related to the issue.
+   - **Attach File**: Optionally, attach an image or document.
-5. **Submit**: Click the "Submit Issue" button to submit.
-A progress bar will show the submission status.
-6. After submission, you will be returned to the main menu after a brief delay.
+3. Submit the form.
+A confirmation message will appear.

 ### View Local Events
+1. Navigate to the **Local Events and Announcements** section.
-1. **Search Events**: Enter an event name or category in the search box to filter local events.
+2. Use the search box to filter events by name or category.
-2. **View Recommendations**: After performing at least five searches, the system will analyze your search patterns and provide event recommendations based on your interests.
+3. Perform at least five searches to enable recommendations based on your preferences.

-### Other Features
-- **Back to Main Menu**: Use the "Back to Main Menu" button to return to the main screen from any section.
-- **Get Recommendations**: After performing enough searches in the Local Events section, click "Get Recommendations" to see personalized event suggestions.
+### Service Request Status
+1. Navigate to the **Service Request Status** section.
+2. View a list of all service requests, including their **ID**, **Name**, **Location**, **Category**, and **Status**.
+3. Select a request to view related requests.
+A custom window will display detailed information about dependencies and related requests.

+---

 ## Future Development
-In future versions of the Municipal Services Application:
-- **Service Request Status** will allow users to track the progress of their issue reports.
-- Additional functionality will be added to further enhance user interaction and streamline municipal services.
+1. **Enhanced Service Request Tracking**:
+   - Real-time updates on request statuses.
+   - Improved graph algorithms for dependency analysis.
+2. **Mobile Integration**:
+   - Develop a mobile version for broader accessibility.
+3. **Additional Recommendations**:
+   - Expand the recommendation engine to include nearby services and events.

+---

 ## License
 This project is licensed under the MIT License.